The French Capital in a Nutshell: 24 Hours in Paris

 The Sacré-Cœur Basilica standing majestically under a cloudy Paris sky.

-This Roman-Byzantine style white church overlooks the city from 130 meters above the ground, adorned with thousands of love locks on the handrails.
+This white Roman-Byzantine basilica dedicated to the “Sacred Heart” of Jesus with a perpetual adoration of the blessed sacrament overlooks the city from 130 meters above ground, adorned with thousands of love locks on the handrails.

-The view from this elevated point is breathtaking, especially for panoramic photos.
-You can spot the Eiffel Tower in the distance, and you'll realize it's not as tall as it seems up close amidst the grandeur of Paris.
+Inside is one of the world's heaviest bells—the 19-ton Savoyarde—plus a panoramic viewpoint.
+Spot the Eiffel Tower in the distance and notice it's not as tall as it seems up close amidst the grandeur of Paris.

 Montmartre